-David J. Goldsmith has nearly 15 years of experience representing public and private institutional investors in a wide variety of securities and class action litigations.
-In recent years, David's work has directly led to record recoveries against corporate offenders in some of the most complex and high profile securities class actions.
+David J. Goldsmith has nearly 20 years of experience representing public and private institutional investors in a variety of securities and class action litigations.
+He has twice been recommended by The Legal 500 as part of the Firm’s recognition as a top-tier plaintiffs firm in securities class action litigation.

 During law school, David was Managing Editor of the Cardozo Arts & Entertainment Law Journal and served as a judicial intern to the Honorable Michael B. Mukasey, then a United States District Judge for the Southern District of New York.

 For many years, David has been a member of AmorArtis, a renowned choral organization with a diverse repertoire.

 Benjamin N. Cardozo School of Law, Yeshiva University

 Settled | Resolved Cases

 - In re A10 Networks, Inc. Shareholder Litigation